 9. Invite Heros In

 Birds eat many insects, and there are many insects that eat other insects known as beneficial insects.
-You can invite these heros into the garden by growing bright, nectar rich plants they love, provide watering spots and houses for the birds..
+You can invite these heroes into the garden by growing bright, nectar-rich plants they love, providing watering spots and houses for the birds.
 These plants also attract bees and other pollinators whose numbers are dwindling, so we need to support them in our local gardens.
 Read more about the missing bee mystery.

 10. Go Shopping

 Too hot outside?
 Start planning for next year by ordering spring-blooming bulbs, to plant in the fall.
 Sometimes the fall is busier than the summer, so it's best to plan ahead.
 After a long winter, you will be so glad that you took the time to plant new bulbs in the fall because there is nothing sweeter than the first sign of flowers in the spring.

 Of all the gardening tips I can give you, the absolute best one is to enjoy your garden.

 Literally, "Stop and Smell the Roses."
 Be at peace with imperfection.